gvauter/baseline-demo/README.md

 # Demo

-To demonstrate the evaluation and reporting of a single component, in this case a GitHub Repository, the "Evaluate" workflow can be run which will complete the following steps:
+To goal of this repository is to demonstrate the evaluation and reporting of a single component, in this case a GitHub Repository.

+The `Generate` workflow can be run which will complete the following steps:

 1. Transform the Gemara Layers 2, 3, and 4 artifacts into an OSCAL Component Definitions with OSCAL Compass property extensions
-2. Provide the OSCAL Component Definition as inputs in the c2pcli with an OPA plugin to provide an OPA bundle that contain all the policies required for evaluation
+2. Provide the OSCAL Component Definition as inputs in the c2pcli with a [Conforma](https://github.com/conforma) plugin to provide an OPA bundle that contain all the policies required for evaluation and a `policy.yaml` to allow data input mapping to policies.
+3. The policy bundle is pushed as an OCI artifact to `ghcr.io`

+The `Report` workflow and be used to provide immediate feedback on the compliance posture of the component.
+It completes the following steps:

-3. Use `snappy` to retrieve input data from the API and use `opa eval` to evaluate the input data using the policy in the bundle
+1. Use `snappy` to retrieve input data from the API and use `ec validate input` to evaluate the input data using the policy in the bundle.
-4. Use the policy results, the OSCAL Component Definition and an OSCAL Catalog transformed from Gemara Layer 1 to produce an OSCAL Assessment Results and Markdown report
+2. Use the policy results, the OSCAL Component Definition and input OSCAL Catalog to produce an OSCAL Assessment Results and Markdown report.
-5. The Markdown report is available in the job run as a step summary and the policy generated is uploaded as a job artifact
+3. The Markdown report is available in the job run as a step summary.

-> Note: This demonstration currently does not account for long-term storage of evidence, but provides short-term access to evidence all co-located and links on the GitHub job.
+> Note: This report demonstration currently does not account for long-term storage of evidence, but provides short-term access to evidence all co-located and links on the GitHub job.

+# Repository Layout

+`src` - Contains `gemara` authored content used for transformation
+`policy.yaml` - The `conforma` policy configuration file used to perform evaluations
+`policy-templates` - Contains Rego policies published for use with `conforma`